Ex-Trump lawyer Cohen reaches plea deal with prosecutors: reports

 Mueller’s investigation, which began in May 2017, has resulted in the indictment of more than 30 people and five guilty pleas.

+Critics have said the payments may have been attempts to buy influence with the president.

+Cohen also received $500,000 from Columbus Nova LLC, a New York company linked to Russian businessman Viktor Vekselberg.
+The firm has said the transaction had nothing to do with Vekselberg.

-Reporting by Brendan Pierson; Writing by Jonathan Oatis; Editing by James Dalgleish
+Reporting by Brendan Pierson; Writing by Jonathan Oatis; Editing by James Dalgleish and Susan Thomas